Olaya Herrera Airport: Structure and capacity

 There are restrictions on the types of aircraft operating from the airport due to its classification as regional airport.
 Commercial flights can operate aircraft of up to 50 passengers, with the exception of Satena, which operates Embraer 170 aircraft carrying up to 76 passengers.

 The passenger terminal has two waiting rooms off the main aircraft apron (which has a capacity of over 30 aircraft).
 It also has a shopping area with banking establishments, offices and shops, a food court, 11 double counters, airline check-in, a smoking room, and close connection with the Plaza Gardel.

 The airport has 111 hangars located south of the terminal, where the executive offices of several commercial, charter, and cargo airlines, as well as flight schools can also be found.
-Aires Airlines built a hangar on the north end of the airport in order to service aircraft and reaffirm their commitment to Medellin and the new base of operations at the airport.
+AIRES Colombia built a hangar on the north end of the airport in order to service aircraft and reaffirm their commitment to Medellin and the new base of operations at the airport.
 Flight schools Aviation Antioqueña Academy and the Falcons School of Aviation, operate from the hangar area as well.

 Along with five other airports, Olaya Herrera Airport was given in concession to private operator Airplan to manage.
 The proposed works include a total refurbishment of the terminal, the construction of a cargo terminal, repairing the track platform, implementing new security systems, the expansion and refurbishment of waiting rooms and baggage claim belts, construction of a new control tower on the west side, construction of a business aviation terminal that will serve domestic and international flights of this type (with the intention of encouraging the return of international flights to the airport), new shopping areas, among others.

 Aerolínea de Antioquia has its headquarters on the airport property and has six hangars to store and perform maintenance on their planes.
 West Caribbean Airways, when it existed, had its corporate headquarters, operational center, and call center in Hangar 73 on the airport grounds.